kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

 Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases).
 The GUI package runs the app directly.
-We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands (`pairs`, `site-counter`, `plot`) and alias commands (`esl-psc-pairs`, `site-counter`, `esl-psc-plot`).
+We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands (`pairs`, `site-counter`, `plot`).

 The toolkit package includes Rust binaries plus Python CLI modules and wrappers, and is intended to run with your system Python (no duplicate bundled Python runtime).
 After extracting the toolkit, install dependencies with:

 `python3 -m pip install -r requirements-toolkit.txt`

+Toolkit release artifacts are versioned by platform as:
+`esl-psc-toolkit-v<version>-<os>-<arch>.<tar.gz|zip>`, with companion
+`.sha256` and `.manifest.json` files for integrity and metadata.

 #### macOS build (Apple-notarized)
 1. Download **`ESL-PSC-MacOS.zip`**.